victordibia/neuralqa/README.md

-## Case Oracle: Question Answering on Large Datasets with BERT
+## CaseQA: Question Answering on Large Datasets with BERT

 <img src="ui/public/images/screen.jpg">

 This repo explores the end-to-end use case for question answering on a dataset of legal document (court cases from [case.law](http://case.law)).
+Given a question query of the form `what is violation of the fourth amendment?`, we should return an answer of the form `unlawful search and seizure of property`.

 The question answering workflow can be broken down into two main parts:

-- Candidate document retrieval : retrieve a list of top `n` documents based on a question/query
+- Candidate document retrieval : retrieve a list of top `n` documents based on the search question/query.
 - Document reading: identifying portions of each text that may contain an answer to the query.

 ## Dataset